A geometric characterization of planar Sobolev extension domains: Introduction

 \end{theorem}

-The above two theorems leave out the case $p=2.$ This is settled by earlier results \cite{golavo1979,gore1990,govo1981,jo1981}, according to which a bounded simply connected domain is a $W^{1,2}$-extension domain if and only if it is a quasidisk (equivalently, a uniform domain).
-Since the complementary domain of a Jordan uniform domain is also uniform, one rather easily concludes that a Jordan domain is a $W^{1,2}$-extension domain if and only if the complementary domain is.
+The above two theorems leave out the case $p=2.$ This is settled by earlier results \cite{golavo1979,gore1990,govo1981,jo1981}, according to which a bounded simply connected domain is a $W^{1,2}$-extension domain if and only if it is a quasidisk (equivalently, a uniform Jordan domain).
+Thus, $\Omega$ is a bounded simply connected $W^{1,2}$-extension domain if and only if $\Omega$ is a uniform (bounded) Jordan domain which in turn is true if and only if the $\Omega$ is a Jordan domain and $\mathbb R^2\setminus \overline{\Omega}$ is uniform or, equivalently, if and only if $\Omega$ is bounded and simply connected with $\mathbb R^2 \setminus \overline{\Omega}$ a $W^{1,2}$-extension domain.

-Combining our characterization in Theorem \ref{thm:main} (also see the remark after Theorem~\ref{neceJordan} and Proposition~\ref{prop:Jordancase} with Lemma~\ref{selfimprove} for the case where $\partial \Omega$ is Jordan) with Shvartsman's characterization stated in Theorem \ref{thm_sh} (see also Lemma \ref{lma:unboundedbounded} for the passage between bounded domains and unbounded domains with bounded boundary, Theorem~\ref{neceJordan}, Lemma~\ref{prop:Jordancase} and Lemma~\ref{reduktio})) we get the following duality result between the extendability of Sobolev functions from a Jordan domain and from its complementary domain.
+By combining (the proof of) our characterization in Theorem \ref{thm:main} with Shvartsman's characterization stated in Theorem \ref{thm_sh}, we verify the following duality result between the extendability of Sobolev functions from a Jordan domain and from its complementary domain in Subsection \ref{sufffinal}.

 \begin{corollary} Let $1 < p,q < \infty$ be H\"older dual exponents and let $\Omega \subset \R^2$ be a Jordan domain.
 Then $\Omega$ is a $W^{1,p}$-extension domain if and only if $\R^2 \setminus \bar\Omega$ is a $W^{1,q}$-extension domain. \end{corollary}